 While there’s clearly lots of competition for Charizard cards on Facebook Marketplace, eBay tells us that the demand for these cards is even greater—so we don’t need to be intimidated by the pages and pages of results.

-The next product research tool you can explore is Jungle Scout.
-Its all-in-one suite of tools pull essential data for Amazon sellers, such as daily and monthly sales volumes, historical pricing and sales rank data, and its powerful data analytics point users to potential product opportunities.
+If you want even more data, such as daily and monthly sales volumes, historical pricing and sales rank data, you can always use Jungle Scout and its powerful data analytics to find product opportunities.

 Let’s measure demand for Charizard cards on Amazon.
-Using Product Database, I’ll set my filters to search in the “Toys & Games” Amazon product category for listings that have a minimum of 100 sales per month and include the keywords “pokemon” and “charizard.”
+Using the Product Database tool, I’ll set my filters to search in the “Toys & Games” Amazon product category for listings that have a minimum of 100 sales per month and include the keywords “pokemon” and “charizard.”

 That search returns over 200 results with my exact search parameters.

-This is clearly a very popular niche, as “pokemon cards” and related keywords have tens of thousands of searches per month—and most are trending upwards.
+This is clearly a very popular niche, as “pokemon cards” and related keywords have tens or hundreds of thousands of searches per month.
 People want Pokémon cards!

-Opportunity Finder reveals high-demand, low-competition keywords—it helps sellers sniff out profitable product niches they may have never thought about.
+Opportunity Finder reveals high-demand, low-competition keywords, helping sellers sniff out profitable product niches they may have never thought about.
 Using this tool, let’s also search for keywords related to “pokemon cards” and “charizard” within the “Toys & Games” category, with competition set for “Very Low” to “Medium.”

 On a scale from 1-10, with 10 being the best opportunity, each of these keywords score between 6 and 7.
 There is low competition with medium-high demand for this niche.